Netherlands - Generic Functions for data exchange Implementation Guide

 Organization

 Organizations are “umbrella” entities; these may be considered the administrative bodies under whose auspices care services are provided.
-An (top-level)Organization-instance has a URA identifier, type, and name and may have additional attributes like the Endpoints it uses.
+An (top-level)Organization-instance has a URA identifier, type, status, and name.
+It may have additional attributes like endpoint.
 Departments of an institution, or other administrative units, may be represented as child Organizations of a parent Organization.
-The NL-GF-Organization profile contains no extra constraints on top of mCSD & nl-core profiles.
+The NL-GF-Organization profile contains no extra constraints on top of mCSD & NL profiles.

 Endpoint